altruios/namshubettulpa/public/namshubettuple/the-undernet.md

 *She took a small bite*
 ~But the flavor exploded in her mouth.~
 *She started consuming chunks of it.*
-~She didn’t realize how famished she was.~
+~She didn't realize how famished she was.~
 'And this is the best damn ice cream'
 ~She realized as she licked at it.~
 "F::I assumed you would get food too.